 The text splits into two verses of similar pattern (her/hic; fegtaþ/fugiant; giuþeasu/hierusalim).

-(20 e-runes and 20 a-runes around the casket) for that, but this is not all.
-The carver is likely to have aimed at the runes f-Rune meaning “wealth” and g-Rune meaning “gift”, i.e. largesse, as they are the prerequisite for t-Rune spelling “honour” of the ruler by victory and justice.
+The 1st verse, referring to the upper left picture, reports the fight between the later Roman emperor Titus and the Jews.
+The translation is plain, though the spelling is “different”.
+We would expect fehtaþ instead of fegtaþ; and instead of end1; iuþeas instead of giuþeas(u).
+We may assume numeric reasons (20 e-runes and 20 a-runes around the casket) for that, but this is not all.
+The carver is likely to have aimed at the runes meaning “wealth” and meaning “gift”, i.e. largesse, as they are the prerequisite for spelling “honour” of the ruler by victory and justice.
 Thus the verse is a charm by itself.
-Likewise the symbol preceding +-Rune TITUS may have magic function.
+Likewise the symbol preceding TITUS may have magic function.
 At this point we remember the same pattern on the R-panel (left side), where we read: "... twoegen gibroðær a* // foeddæ ...".
-Already here, on the way to war, the rune t-Rune is accompanied by the runes f-Rune and g-Rune.
+Already here, on the way to war, the rune is accompanied by the runes and .

 The 2nd verse, referring to the upper right picture, reports the flight of the Jerusalem’s inhabitants.
 The text is kept in Latin, as well in language as – on the upper rim – in letters, 20 by number.
 It ends - on the right rim - in runes with afitatores (instead of lat. habitatores).
-Having a closer look at the Latin part we notice some letters that are undoubtedly runes (r-Rune and S-Rune) or could be read as letters or runes (i-Rune).
+Having a closer look at the Latin part we notice some letters that are undoubtedly runes ( and ) or could be read as letters or runes ().
 For one thing they serve numeric reasons2, as we shall see later.
 But beyond that they have calendar quality.

 The translation depends on the introductory formula: